 - Attached to the web based VPN and viola… all is working well

 Pic 1 – hold down CTRL+Shift then right click on IE, and finally choose ‘Run as Different User’

 PIC 2 – Enter your Credentials

-Summary – Using ‘Run as Different User’ apparently helps to cache the domain credentials locally.
+Summary – Using ‘Run as Different User’ ensures you have a local account cached from the domain your attempting to log on to.
 Your experience may vary depending on your rights as a domain user and the security policies enforced in your domain.